dell/csm-docs/content/docs/replication/upgrade.md

 To upgrade the CSM Replication sidecar that is installed along with the driver, the following steps are required.

 >Note: These steps refer to the values file and `csi-install.sh` script that was used during the initial installation of the Dell CSI driver.

 **Steps**

 1. Update the `controller.replication.image` value in the values files to reference the new CSM Replication sidecar image.
-2. Run the csi-install script with the option `--upgrade` by running: `cd ../dell-csi-helm-installer && ./csi-install.sh --namespace <your-namespace> --values ./myvalues.yaml --upgrade`
+2. Run the csi-install script with the option `--upgrade` by running: <br>
+`cd ../dell-csi-helm-installer && ./csi-install.sh --namespace <your-namespace> --values ./myvalues.yaml --upgrade`
 3. Run the same command on the second Kubernetes cluster if you use multi-cluster replication topology

+>For more information on upgrading the CSI driver, please visit the [CSI driver upgrade page](../../csidriver/upgradation).

 ### PowerScale